bnkc/emval/README.md

 ### Configurations

-You can customize the email validation behavior using the `EmailValidator` class once, if more convenient:
+Customize email validation behavior using the `EmailValidator` class:

 ```python
 from emv import EmailValidator